 Nearby, is the island of Delos.
 Considered one of the most important archeological sites in Greece.
 The island can be reached by ferry from Mykonos, Paros or Naxos.
 If the weather permits, you charter boat captain can take you to island and arrange for a tour guide.
 Or, if you hop on the ferry, there are guides offering their services as you land.

 The island is an important archeological and historical site.
 Evidence shows that Delos has been inhabited since the third millennium BC.
 There is a museum to visit here, as well as the different archeological sites.

-And when being awed by the length and richness of Greek history gets too much, there are always watersports.
+And when being awed by the richness of Greek history gets too much, there are always watersports.
 Each boat has SUPs (stand up paddleboards) and sea scooters.
 They are equipped for water skiing, tubing and snorkeling.